BlackdreamIO/Fullstack-Todo-App/FunctionDocumentation.md

-    CONTENT WAS WRRITEN BY CHATGPT BUT THE ACTUAL WAS WRITTENT BY ME NOW WHY DID I USE CHATGPT IN THIS WELL MY ENGLISH IS NOT THAT PROFESSIONAL AND ALSO FOR TIME SAVING

 [CreateCollectionForUser] @ CCFU
     <CreateCollectionForUser>, is responsible for creating a set of default documents within a collection associated with a specific user.
 Here's what it does: